-- (b) for testimony given in deposition or in other pretrial or trial proceedings, that the Designating Party identify within 30 days after receiving a transcript of the deposition, hearing, or other proceeding, all protected testimony or exhibits. - (c) for information produced in some form other than documentary and for any other tangible items, that the Producing Party affix in a prominent place on the exterior of the container or containers in which the information or item is stored the legend "CONFIDENTIAL."
-If only a portion or portions of the information or item warrant protection, the Producing Party, to the extent practicable, shall identify the protected portion(s). - 5.3 Inadvertent Failures to Designate.
+- (b) for testimony given in deposition or in other pretrial or trial proceedings, that the Designating Party identifies on the record, before the close of the deposition, hearing, or other proceeding, all protected testimony. - (c) for information produced in some form other than documentary and for any other tangible items, that the Producing Party affix in a prominent place on the exterior of the container or containers in which the information or item is stored the legend "CONFIDENTIAL."
+If only a portion or portions of the information or item warrant protection, the Producing Party, to the extent practicable, shall identify the protected portion(s).

+5.3 Inadvertent Failures to Designate.

 If timely corrected, an inadvertent failure to designate qualified information or items does not, standing alone, waive the Designating Party's right to secure protection under this Order for such material.
 Upon timely correction of a designation, the Receiving Party must make reasonable efforts to assure that the material is treated in accordance with the provisions of this Order.